ropensci/roweb3/content/blog/2022-05-20-ropensci-news-digest-may-2022/index.md

     -   Take this time to tackle something you've always wanted to learn;
     -   Or talk to [Nick Tierney](https://ropensci.org/author/nicholas-tierney/) and discuss what it is you want to learn, and get some tips and resources to get yourself started!

+We're taking a break on Coworking events for July and August, so we'll see you in September!

 Find out about more [events](/events).

 ## Software :package: